karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** ARPANET was initially designed and funded for military purposes during the Cold War, raising early questions about the military-industrial complex's role in technological innovation and the dual-use nature of communication technologies.

-**Suggested Graphic:** An authentic photograph of the original Interface Message Processor (IMP) at UCLA, or the handwritten log from October 29, 1969, showing the first message attempt.

 ## 1971: First Email Sent
 **Description:** Computer engineer Ray Tomlinson sent the first network email in late 1971, choosing the @ symbol to separate the user name from the host computer, a convention that continues today.
 This innovation allowed messages to be directed to specific individuals on other computers, a dramatic improvement over previous systems where messages could only be left for other users on the same machine.